How to Use the 80,000 Point Marriott Card for Big Travel!

 If you paid for this stay, it would cost ~$1,464!

-Until August 31, 2015, you’ll earn 80,000 Marriott points after completing the minimum spending requirements on the the Chase Marriott Rewards Premier personal and business cards.
+You’ll earn 80,000 Marriott points after completing the minimum spending requirements on the the Chase Marriott Rewards Premier personal and business cards.

 That’s enough for 2 nights in a luxury Marriott hotel or 10 award nights at Marriott Category 1 hotels!
 The annual fee is NOT waived for the 1st year.